Apprentice Program

 • Mathematics

-For a full list of course descriptions click here.
-Additionally, apprentices are enrolled in a bi-weekly Apprentice Seminar: Theory and Practice in Experiential Education.
+Additionally, apprentices are enrolled in a twice-weekly seminar, Theory and Practice in Experiential Education.
 The curriculum includes classroom reflection and lesson planning, career development and planning, and identity and equity work within the classroom.

 Residential Life

-Outside of the classroom, apprentices play an active role in the residential life of the HMI Semester by cooking meals with students, helping with daily chores, participating in weekend outings, facilitating daily activities, and acting as a Cabin Head for a student cabin.
+Outside of the classroom, apprentices play an active role in the day-to-day life of the HMI Semester by cooking meals with students, helping with daily chores, participating in weekend outings, facilitating daily activities, and acting as a Cabin Head for a student cabin.

 For a more in-depth look at the program, please read the Apprentice Program Semester Overview.